opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.MulTransposed(src, dst, order, delta=None, scale=1.0) -> None

-    :param src: Source single-channel matrix.
+    :param src: input single-channel matrix.
 Note that unlike :ocv:func:`gemm`, the function can multiply not only floating-point matrices.

-    :param dst: Destination square matrix.
+    :param dst: output square matrix.

     :param aTa: Flag specifying the multiplication ordering.
 See the description below.

     :param delta: Optional delta matrix subtracted from  ``src``  before the multiplication.
 When the matrix is empty ( ``delta=noArray()`` ), it is assumed to be zero, that is, nothing is subtracted.
 If it has the same size as  ``src`` , it is simply subtracted.
 Otherwise, it is "repeated" (see  :ocv:func:`repeat` ) to cover the full  ``src``  and then subtracted.
-Type of the delta matrix, when it is not empty, must be the same as the type of created destination matrix.
+Type of the delta matrix, when it is not empty, must be the same as the type of created output matrix.
 See the  ``dtype``  parameter description below.

     :param scale: Optional scale factor for the matrix product.

-    :param dtype: Optional type of the destination matrix.
-When it is negative, the destination matrix will have the same type as  ``src`` .
+    :param dtype: Optional type of the output matrix.
+When it is negative, the output matrix will have the same type as  ``src`` .
 Otherwise, it will be ``type=CV_MAT_DEPTH(dtype)`` that should be either  ``CV_32F``  or  ``CV_64F`` .

 The function ``mulTransposed`` calculates the product of ``src`` and its transposition: